zoom/Rivet-Server-Sample/README.md

-**Please note the Endpoint URL will need to point to the port being used by the module NOT the main server port provided in the .env file.
-For example, if the main server port is 5010, the Endpoint URL will point to 5011 for Users events, and 5012 for Meeting Events.
+**Please note the Endpoint URL will need to point to the port being used by the module NOT the Express server port provided in the .env file.
+For example, if the Users Express server port is 5010 in the .env file, the Users Module Endpoint URL will point to 5011 for Users events.